 2. Lobotomy

 Lobotomy is a surgical procedure meant to cure psychiatric disorders.
-The surgery looks to sever connections in the brain’s prefrontal cortex to cure a person’s condition and alter their behavior.
+The surgery involves severing connections in the brain’s prefrontal cortex to cure a person’s condition and alter their behavior.

 The procedure was created by Portuguese neurologist António Egas Moniz, for which he received the Nobel Prize in Physiology or Medicine.
-However, lobotomy was always controversial due to its inconsistent, risky results.
+However, lobotomy has always been controversial due to its inconsistent, risky results.
 Many patients’s behavior, personality, cognition and motor skills would be permanently altered after the surgery.
+The surgery left tens of thousands of people in a vegetative state and a significant percentage died.

 3. Bloodletting and purging

-Bloodletting and purging is an ancient form of treatment that regained popularity in the 1600s.
-Ancient Greek physician Claudius Galen wrote that all diseases and illnesses came from an imbalance of humors (substances) in the body.
-He theorized that bloodletting, purging and vomiting could help to rebalance the humors in the body and treat both physical and mental diseases.
+The ancient technique of bloodletting and purging began over 3,000 years ago.
+The method regained popularity in the 1600s when the physician Claudius Galen invented new therapies based on the ancient physician and philosopher Hippocrates’ humoral theory.
+According to this theory, illnesses come from an imbalance of humors (substances) in the body.
+Galen theorized that bloodletting, purging and vomiting could help rebalance the humors in the body and treat both physical and mental diseases.

-In the 1600s, English physician Thomas Willis came across Galen’s theory and decided to use this approach for mental health patients.
-He started to use these treatments on the mentally ill, and it grew in popularity until it was prescribed for physical illnesses as well.
+In the 1600s, the English physician Thomas Willis came across Galen’s theory and decided to use this approach for mental health patients.
+It grew in popularity until it was prescribed for physical illnesses as well.

 4. Straitjackets

 Some old insane asylum treatments have endured into popular culture.
 The straitjacket is made so that a person’s arms are restrained firmly against their body.
-The restraints were designed so the patient might be kept calm and encouraged to “behave correctly,” but results were questionable.
+The restraints were designed so the patient might be kept calm and encouraged to “behave correctly,” but the results were questionable.
+At the height of its use, many doctors considered it one of the more humane options for pacifying patients because the material was less painful than ropes or chains.

 5. Trephination